nuxt/nuxt/docs/3.api/1.composables/use-lazy-async-data.md

 # `useLazyAsyncData`

-`useLazyAsyncData` provides a wrapper around `useAsyncData` that triggers navigation before the handler is resolved by setting the `lazy` option to `true`.
+`useLazyAsyncData` provides a wrapper around `useAsyncData` that triggers navigation before the handler gets resolved by setting the `lazy` option to `true`.

 ## Description

-By default, [useAsyncData](/docs/api/composables/use-async-data) blocks navigation until its async handler is resolved.
+By default, [useAsyncData](/docs/api/composables/use-async-data) blocks navigation until its async handler gets resolved.

 > `useLazyAsyncData` has the same signature as `useAsyncData`.